 The drawback to buying from these retailers is that they tend only to carry the most popular brands, and prescriptions that are not carried have to be ordered.

 Big warehouses like Costco and Sam’s Club have optical departments similar to those you find in the optical chains.
 They usually have an ECP on site, along with a wide variety of lenses, longer hours of operation, and the convenience of purchasing and receiving your lenses that day.

 Where Not to Buy Your Contacts

-You shouldn’t have a problem like this buying from your ECP or from an optical chain or mass warehouse.
-Be careful of online retailers as there is no direct contact with the company and receiving the proper contact lens can take hours of dealing with customer service.
+You should not have a problem like this buying from your ECP or from an optical chain or warehouse.
+Be careful of online retailers—there is no direct contact with the company, and getting the correct contact lenses can take hours of dealing with customer service.